alxm/faur/README.markdown

 a2x is a light C framework I made to help me write my software faster and easier.
 It supports desktop Linux, GP2X F-100/200, GP2X Wiz, and Caanoo.

-Requirements: GCC, make, Python, SDL, SDL_mixer, libpng.
-The Open2x toolchain is used for GP2X/Wiz apps, while GPH's SDK is used for Caanoo.
+**Requirements:** GCC, make, Python, SDL, SDL_mixer, libpng; Open2x toolchain for GP2X/Wiz builds, GPH's SDK for Caanoo builds.

 Installation and Use
 --------------------